Maianthemum comaltepecense

 Maianthemum comaltepecense is a rare perennial, terrestrial herb found as an understory species in moist forests and endemic to southwest Mexico.

 Description

-Plants grow 10–30 cm tall tall from branching rhizomes with roots only at the nodes.
+Plants grow 10–30 cm tall from branching rhizomes with roots only at the nodes.
 Stems are hairless, recurved and flexuous.

 Leaves

 Plants have 4 or 5 (sometimes 6) leaves that are sessile or short stalked.
 Leaf blades are 3–8.5 cm long by 1–3 cm wide and lance- to egg-shaped with pointed tips and rounded bases.

 Flowering clusters

 4 to 12 flowers are set on a compound raceme with 1 or 2 flowers per node.
 The raceme is 1.5 to 4.5 cm long and flexuous.

 Flowers and fruits

 Information on flower size and color not available.
 Fruits are 3-lobed, 6–9 mm across, ripening to purple with white spots.

 Distribution

 Maianthemum comaltepecense is known only from one population in Oaxaca, Mexico.